MelloSec/PhirstPhish/README.md

 ```
 OR simply to pick a random subject included.

-NOTE: You should replace these, they are meant to serve as indicators if you're lazy.
+NOTE: You should replace these subjects from the string array in Next.ps1, they are meant to serve as indicators if you're lazy.
+Your subjects will say Adobe Cloud and have bizarre requests, you have been warned, down here all quiet like.
 ```
 Next.ps1
 ```